Sponsored Child Scheme

-Sponsors receive replies from their children, sent by Mama Sue and the family, who works very closely with our kids to help them get to know their sponsors.
+Sponsors receive replies from their children, sent by Papa Dave and the family, who works very closely with our kids to help them get to know their sponsors.

 Because some of our children have few, if any, relatives, our aim is to build sponsor families for each child.

 This is because some people just want to make a financial contribution to a child's upkeep, others wish to write and send gifts, we can never tell which, so by having more than one sponsor in a family, if possible, we can try to ensure at least one or two will want to build an interactive friendship with their child.

 By building families we are also ensuring that should circumstances change and a sponsor be forced to leave us, the sense of loss will be cushioned.
 Our children have already experienced more heartbreak and loss than most of us will ever endure in a lifetime.

 Should a child be repatriated to a relative, when family circumstances make this possible, we will transfer sponsors to another child in our care.

 Our sponsor friends take their Happy House children into their hearts.
 They look upon them as a member of their own families